 Actress Drew Barrymore, who had her second daughter this April, told US Good Housekeeping in January 2013: “We live in a society where everyone’s like, ‘Look how amazing she looks two weeks out’.
 I don’t want to be on that hamster wheel; that’s hell.
 My goal is to be nice to myself, gentle towards myself, during this process.
 It’s such a sacred time.”

-We say: It’s fantastic that these celebrity mums are determined not to succumb to the pressure of weight loss after giving birth in record time.
+We say: It’s fantastic that these celebrity mums are determined not to succumb to the pressure of losing their baby weight in record time.
 Their ‘slow and steady’ approach is universally recommended by health professionals and their refusal to feel bad about their post-baby shape is an inspiration to us all.

 Celebrity moms adapt their exercise regimes